yuuushio/Browser-Startpage/README.md

 - Load the startpage as an unpacked extension:
   - Navigate to `chrome://extensions` in your browser.
   - Enable "Developer mode" using the toggle in the top-right corner.
-  - Click "Load unpacked" and select the folder `startpage_chrome` inside the downloaded repository.
+  - Click "Load unpacked" and select the folder cloned repo folder.
   - The startpage will now be set as your new tab page.

 #### Firefox